AdobeDocs/experience-manager-64.en/help/forms/using/setup-reference-sites.md

 * **An SMTP service**
   You can use any SMTP service.

-* **Adobe Sign developer account and Adobe Sign API application**
+* **Acrobat Sign developer account and Acrobat Sign API application**

-  To use digital signing capabilities, Adobe Sign developer account is required.
-See [Adobe Sign](https://acrobat.adobe.com/us/en/why-adobe/developer-form.html).
+  To use digital signing capabilities, Acrobat Sign developer account is required.
+See [Acrobat Sign](https://acrobat.adobe.com/us/en/why-adobe/developer-form.html).

 * A running instance of Microsoft Dynamics 365 to integrate with AEM Forms.
 To run the reference site, you import the sample data into the Microsoft Dynamics instance to prefill the interactive communication used in the reference site.
 * A running instance of AEM 6.4 with Forms add-on package.
 For more information, see [Installing and configuring AEM Forms](installing-configuring-aem-forms-osgi.md).